joe-jngigi/joe_jngigi_beta/README.md

 ## Connecting to Database

-I am using `Mongodb Atlas`. we use this npm package.
-Remember this isa no SQL database.
-There a various ways to connect to a the MongoDB database, I am familiar with using `MongoDB Driver` and `Mongoose Client`.
+I am using `Mongodb Atlas`.
+We use this `npm` package.
+Remember this is a no SQL database.
+There are a various way to connect to a MongoDB database, I am familiar with using `MongoDB Driver` and `Mongoose Client`.
 Mongoose is better because it is robust.
 Below, I will provide the code used for connection to the mongoDB using `Mongoose`

 ```bash
 npm isntall mongoose